mozilla/bigquery-backfill/backfill/2021-09-07-error-geo/README.md

 We had null document_id for install pings backfilled from stub_installer.
 This is because [we rely on pubsub message ID in this case](https://github.com/mozilla/gcp-ingestion/blob/5fb9075d6db7fb1927bee1afce1943f39fa22187/ingestion-beam/src/main/java/com/mozilla/telemetry/decoder/ParseUri.java#L107-L108).

+We updated the gcp-ingestion code to assign a random UUID in the non-Pubsub case.